Abdo-Rabea/IEEE_Tasks/Week1_Task.md

 ## HTTP
 Hyper Text Transfer Protocol (HTTP)<br>
-	&emsp;responsible for communication between web servers and clients<br>
+	&emsp;Responsible for communication between web servers and clients<br>
 HTTPS
 	&emsp;All the data that is sent back and forth is encrypted by.<br>
-	&emsp;can be done by installing an SSL certificate on the web host <br>
+	&emsp;Can be done by installing an SSL certificate on the web host <br>
 HTTP methods  -> there are more<br>
 	&emsp;GET: retrieves the data from server<br>
 	&emsp;POST: submit data to the server<br>